metodiew/Quote-Comments/readme.txt

 = 1.8 =

 * Translation release!
-Includes Danish and German (thanks to Daniel Höly)
+Includes Danish and German (thanks to Daniel Hï¿½ly)
 * Moved script and CSS includes to use "enqueue_scripts".

 = 1.9 =